nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 more.
 The build process on the XC50 thus differs slightly from a standard Linux system.
 Non-compiled code, such as Python or R programs, do not use the programming environment.
-Note, however, that loading a module provided by NeSI/NIWA to get access to, e.g., the "RegCM" code, may change the Cray programming environment in that Cray environment modules may be swapped.
+Note, however, that loading a module provided by NeSI/NIWA to get access to, e.g., the “RegCM” code, may change the Cray programming environment in that Cray environment modules may be swapped.